fenago/natural-language-processing-workshop/lab_guides/Lab_1.md

     Hence, we have learned how to use the lemmatization process to transform a given word into its base form.

-    **Note** In the next section, we will look at another preprocessing step in NLP:
+    Note: In the next section, we will look at another preprocessing step in NLP:
 **named entity recognition** (**NER**).

 Named Entity Recognition (NER)